 - It allows you to focus on your priorities and make sound decisions around how you invest your time and energy.

-- It provides the freedom to try new interests and careers as prototypes as opposed to stay attached to one career for life.
+- It provides the freedom to try new interests and careers as prototypes as opposed to staying attached to one career for life.

 - It allows you to diversify, which builds career resilience in uncertain times.